 This website is designed to showcase who we are and the services we provide:-

-- If you choose to complete our contact us form or email us, then of course we will start to work with you and keep your details to pursue any mutual & legitimate business interests
+• If you choose to email us, then of course we will start to work with you and keep your details to pursue any mutual & legitimate business interests

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use Google Analytics to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 The following cookies are set by Google Analytics: utma, _utmb, _utmc and _utmz – which contain randomly generated numbers.